-There were some anomalies amongst the suppliers we met with - one supplier claiming that its module operation could boast ppm of 1.
+There were some anomalies amongst the suppliers we met with - one Some suppliers claim 0-1 ppm! supplier claiming that its module operation could boast ppm of 1.
 We are not clear whether this is a quality figure for just the assembly process or if it includes all the parts supplied, assembled and delivered - if it's the latter (we intend to return to clarify it), it's a sensational result.

-2nd tier selection an important issue - with OEMs and suppliers reporting different views As discussed, one of the claimed benefits of modular supply is the manner in which it permits the OEM to devolve responsibility for quality and to be able to contact just one direct supplier in the event of a problem.
-In order for this arrangement to function efficiently, module suppliers stress the importance of having control of sourcing and price negotiation of 2nd tier suppliers.
-However, at present this is rare in instances of module supply.
-Typically, the OEM chooses specific suppliers - particularly those that are providing systems (e.g. electrical architecture) to the vehicle - and also controls pricing.
+$2^{nd}$ tier selection As discussed, one of the claimed benefits of modular supply is the manner an important in which it permits the OEM to devolve responsibility for quality and to be able to contact just one direct supplier in the event of a problem.
+In order issue - with OEMs and for this arrangement to function efficiently, module suppliers stress the importance of having control of sourcing and price negotiation of 2nd tier suppliers suppliers.
+However, at present this is rare in instances of module supply. reporting Typically, the OEM chooses specific suppliers - particularly those that are different views providing systems (e.g. electrical architecture) to the vehicle - and also controls pricing.
 Suppliers are generally unhappy with such arrangements.
-Although they acknowledge that certain contracts are the legacy of programmes that moved to modular sourcing half way through their development (i.e. the OEM had already given business to a 2nd tier - and then asked a supplier to act as a module integrator) - there is concern that many OEMs expect to continue to retain control of lower tier selection and pricing.
+Although they acknowledge that certain contracts are the legacy of programmes that moved to modular sourcing half way through their development (i.e. the OEM had already given business to a $2^{nd}$ tier - and then asked a supplier to act as a module integrator) - there is concern that many OEMs expect to continue to retain control of lower tier selection and pricing.
 Without control, suppliers are exposed to a situation where: